 "ARCHAIC COMMUNITY" REVIEWED

 Intrigued by the observation that people appear to have an innate sense of ritual, Seattle videographer/ritualist Antero Alli posted flyers inviting "marginal men and women" to join him in the co-creation of spontaneous, non-dogmatic ritual, in "paratheatrical research."
-Meeting late nights in the Seattle Masonic Temple, they gathered for three months, three times a week for the purpose of exploring how rituals might work without dogma.
+Meeting late nights in the Seattle Masonic Temple, they gathered for six weeks, three times a week for the purpose of exploring how rituals might work without dogma.
 They underwent intense physical, emotional, and spiritual metamorphosis, both individually and collectively.
 ARCHAIC COMMUNITY records their movement toward an awareness of an autonomous subculture of self-controlled anarchy.

 ARCHAIC COMMUNITY offers a theater of the archetype.
 Through the techniques of NO-FORM and Alli's "ritual without dogma" , participants cast off the conditioning of cultural restraint.
 In the process of a rigorous physical meditation they a achieve a state of NO-FORM (a term borrowed from the writings of Shunryu Suzuki).
 In this way, they become receptive to the influence of universal archetypes and become vehicles for their expression.
 That these influences have a profound power is evident in the intensity of the performance.
 Transformational in nature, the work evokes recognition of the shifting balance of polarities at work within each individual.
 A gamut of emotional colors threaten to run off the canvas in this video/performance art, yet are contained within the frame of the storyline, giving the piece continuity and accessibility.